Gluten-Free Pound Cake with Stewed Fruit and Mascarpone

 “Have your frosé and eat your cake too” is a new motto I’m workshopping.

 I was judgmental about frosé at the outset, but I gave it a go, and to my surprise, it was worth the hype.
 Crisp, refreshing, and dangerously easy to drink.
-If you’ve never made it before, you can try this recipe from our collection.
 If you have made it before, you know that at the end of the process, you’re left with a pot of stewed fruit.
 I’m a big believer in the “waste not, want not” ethos, so I couldn’t just pitch that fruit.
 Logically, my solution was to bake a cake to be the bearer of said fruit.
 Smart, right?
 And sustainable!

 If this grainy tidbit interests you, be sure to check out my cookbook, The Gluten-Free Grains Cookbook, for an even nerdier, deep dive into whole grains.